smart-edge-open/specs/doc/building-blocks/enhanced-platform-awareness/openness-qat.md

 ```

 ### Requesting Resources and Running Pods for OpenNESS Network Edge
-As part of the OpenNESS Ansible automation, a K8s SRIOV device plugin to orchestrate the Intel® QuickAssist Adapter VFs (bound to the userspace driver) is running.
+As part of the OpenNESS Ansible automation, a K8s SRIOV device plugin to orchestrate the Intel® QuickAssist Adapter VFs (bound to the userspace driver) is deployed and running.
 This enables the scheduling of pods requesting this device.
 To check the number of devices available on the Edge Node from Edge Controller, run:

 ```shell
 kubectl get node $(hostname) -o json | jq '.status.allocatable'